Jan 2012

 I take the promotion of products very seriously.

-If a company's product is identified on this blog it is solely based on that products exceptional performance.
+If a company's product is identified on this blog it is solely based on that products

 I do not receive any payment for products mentioned on this blog